Leouil/leoyang.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Liu(Leo) Yang is a professor of accounting at Wichita State University.
+His research interests include financial accounting, accounting information system, and the applications of cutting-edge data and computer techniques in accounting.